wimblerobotics/ros2_roboclaw_driver/README.md

 ## Notes for build
 - The name ***~/ros2_roboclaw_driver*** is just an example.
 Create whatever workspace name you want.
-- By default, a debug version of the code is created.
+- By default, a compiled version of the code with debugging symbols is created.
 If you don't want this, in the *CmakeLists.txt* file, remove the line
 ```
 add_compile_options(-g)
 ```